Electric-Coin-Company/zcash-docs/source/rtd_pages/ux_wallet_checklist.rst

     Show the balance, minimum spendable, maximum spendable, and other account-specific information.

 Fee Information
-    `Show <https://z.cash/images/ux-checklist-content.png>`_ how much the fee is, what % of the transaction it is, and if it’s added on top or included.
+    :download:`Show <images/ux-checklist-content.png>` how much the fee is, what % of the transaction it is, and if it’s added on top or included.

 Simplify Jargon